tedunderwood/GenreProject/python/extract/readme.md

 This script assumes there is a file PathDictionary.txt in its directory; it needs a path to the folder containing parsing rules.

+The folder also includes CollectByYear, which is designed to collect the results of extract and sum them as yearly counts for diachronic analysis.